jaspreet9273/jaspreet9273/README.md

 Building products, experimenting with ideas, and turning them into software.

-## 🚀 About Me
+## 👨‍💻 About Me

 * Full Stack Developer
 * Interested in AI, SaaS, and Automation
-* Passionate about backend architecture and scalable systems
+* Passionate about building scalable full-stack applications and great user experiences
 * Always building something new

 ## 🛠️ Technologies & Tools